Gexkill/sweng2/DD/src/index.md

 ##### RESTful API with JSON

 used by clients ( both mobile apps and web browsers ) to interact with the BLL.
-API calls that need authentication are required to authenticate via HTTP basic authentication for each request. exchanged data will be secured using SSL.
+API calls that need authentification are required to authenticate via HTTP basic authentication for each request. exchanged data will be secured using SSL.

 as now ( v1 ) our exposed methods are the following: